felipemayer/movies_nd/README.md

 # Next Movies to Watch

 Looking for new suggestions about which movie watch?
-Run "Next Movies to Watch" program and receive new suggestions for movies to watch.
+Run "Next Movies to Watch" and receive new suggestions for awesome movies to watch.

 ### Prerequisites